PCL ROS Integration

-#16 Updated by Rich Mattes almost 2 years ago
+#16 Updated by Rich Mattes about 2 years ago

 Which ROS headers are you talking about?
 The std_msgs and sensor_msgs that PCL includes in common/include are only used when ROS isn't present; when ROS is installed on the system, PCL ignores its included std_msgs and sensor_msgs stubs, and uses the ones ROS provides.

 The four pointcloud messages, ModelCoefficients.h, PointIndices.h, PolygonMesh.h, and Vertices.h, don't exist anywhere in ROS except for in the wg-debs github repository at https://github.com/wg-debs/pcl.
 PCL includes its own stubs that stand in when ROS isn't around.
 I'm trying to make it so that PCL includes the headers from wg-debs when ROS is detected, and when ROS isn't around does exactly what it did before in stand-alone mode.
 This necessitates the copying of the four message headers from github that were created by the ROS message generation utilities from the .msg files.

 The pre-processing isn't doing anything but copying the message headers that depend on ROS to a place where it's easy for the buildsystem to find them.
 The way PCL's internal dependency system is set up makes it difficult to include additional arbitrary include paths for other modules to include.
 I'm getting around this by mirroring the include path from the source directories in the build directory, and including the build directory's include path before the source directory's include path.
 That way, if the headers get copied by configure_file to the build directory, they'll override the stubs in the source tree.